Vandivier/data-science-practice/js/udacity-study/README.md

 ## TODO

-See commends in code. reboot.js
+See comments in code. reboot.js